Suresh (actor, born 1963)

 Mysore Seshaiah Suresh Babu Naidu is an Indian actor, producer, director, and dubbing artist.
-He has acted predominantly in Tamil and Telugu languages.
+He has acted predominantly in Telugu and Tamil languages.

 Personal life

 Suresh was born in Sri Kalhasthi.
 His parents were also born in Sri Kalahasthi.
 His grandfather was from Nellore.

+Suresh was previously married to actress and singer Anitha Reddy, who played the female lead in films such as Babai Abbai (1985) and Srivari Sobhanam (1985).

 Career

 Suresh started his career as an editing assistant and a dance assistant.
 One of his father's friends thought that he could become a successful lead actor.
 Suresh approached director C. V. Sridhar with a portfolio but was turned down.
 A few years later, Suresh played the lead in three of Sridhar's films.
 He then met director duo Santhana Bharathi and P. Vasu, who cast him as the lead in Panneer Pushpangal (1981).
 Suresh was simultaneously offered the lead role in Bharathiraja's Alaigal Oivathillai (1981), which he turned down for the former film.
 Both films were large commercial successes.
-He became the prominent face of the Tamil Film Industry, through the 80's era.
+He became the prominent face of the Tamil Film Industry, through the 1980s.
 Suresh played the role of a lover in many films and produced four films and seven television serials before taking a hiatus in the 1990s.
 During the period he enhanced his career in Telugu cinema.

-Suresh made a comeback to Tamil cinema in 2006 with Kizhakku Kadalkarai Salai starring Srikanth.
+Suresh made a comeback to Tamil cinema in 2006 with Kizhakku Kadarkarai Salai starring Srikanth.
 He played supporting roles including in Aasal (2010) alongside Ajith Kumar.
 In 2012, Suresh appeared in the Tamil-Telugu bilingual film Kadhalil Sodhappuvadhu Yeppadi directed by Balaji Mohan, playing the character of Akilan Venkatesan, who was going through a mid-life crisis.
 A reviewer for The Hindu called the entire cast "effective".

 Suresh has hosted and judged six seasons of the competitive cooking game show Kitchen Superstar for Vijay TV.

-As a dubbing / voice-over artist, Suresh was the Tamil voice of the actor Ajith Kumar in Aasai (1995) and for Nagarjuna in Idhayathai Thirudathe (1989), Siva (1989), Ratchagan (1997), Ooty (2012), and Manam (2016).
+As a dubbing / voice-over artist, Suresh was the Tamil voice of the actor Ajith Kumar in Aasai (1995) and for Nagarjuna in Idhayathai Thirudathe (1989), Siva (1989), Ratchagan (1997) and Manam (2016).

 From 2018 to 2020, he has starred opposite Khushbu Sundar in the bilingual daily serial Lakshmi Stores.